PET HEALTH

 Treatments for a Dog with Liver Disease

-While hearing that your pup has liver disease can be scary, there are several treatment options available to help get your furry friend back to full health.
+While hearing that your pup has liver disease can be scary, there are several treatment options available to help get your furry friend feeling better.
 These treatments can vary based on the diagnosis and how severe the liver problems are.
 Some treatments your vet may prescribe include:1

 - Dietary changes, including a prescription diet

-- Antibiotics, antioxidants, and steroids to eliminate a viral infection
+- Antibiotics or steroids to eliminate infection or reduce inflammation

 - Supplements